napit-apps/green-agile-guide/docs/metrics/number-of-item-to-goal-links.md

 $$

 This metric is a straightforward count.
 During each iteration, the team tallies how many backlog items include at least one reference to a Green Product Goal.
 An increase over time signals that sustainability goals are being actively incorporated into the backlog and that more items are aligned with the long‑term sustainability direction.
 Because products evolve, this metric should be interpreted as a **trend indicator**, with “increasing” as the desired direction rather than a fixed target value.

+## Example

+To illustrate this metric, consider a backlog containing **12 items** during an iteration.
+If **5 of these items** explicitly reference a Green Product Goal, the metric value is:

+$$
+\text{Item-to-Goal Links} = 5
+$$

+Since this metric represents a **count**, not a percentage, the result is simply the number of items with a documented link.
+An **increasing count over time** indicates that more work is being intentionally aligned with long‑term sustainability goals.

 ---
 <div style="display: flex; justify-content: space-between;">